Building a Next.js 15 App with a Supabase Headless CMS

 break

-case 'project-updated':
+case 'taxonomy-updated':

 break